We can help the world to see

-We have been supporting the Institute of Optometry for 30 years and still have one of the original wooden collection boxes in use.
+We have been supporting the Institute of Optometry for 30 years.

 Our focus during December 2019 was to raise funds for Seeability, a local charity based in Epsom providing specialist support, accommodation and eye care help for people with learning disabilities, autism and sight loss.
 A donation of £259 was collected from a combined contribution from us and from our generous patients who chose to give to the charity in return for the free spectacle repairs we carried out for them.

 Registered as The Royal School for the Blind, SeeAbility is one of the oldest disability charities in the UK and has pioneered specialist support for over 200 years.

 Since 2013 Seeability has carried out sight testing and dispensing glasses to children in a number of special schools throughout the UK.
 This specialist eye care creates an opportunity for those with poor eyesight to have their vision corrected and thus the opportunity to learn, communicate and feel more confident.